$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: Preliminaries

 \begin{Theo}\cite[Theorem 4.35]{HIO} There is a bijection between $d$-representation infinite algebras $\Lambda$ and graded bimodule $(d+1)$-Calabi-Yau algebras $\Gamma$ of Gorenstein parameter 1 with $\dim_\Bbbk \Gamma_i < \infty $ for all $i \in \mathbb{N}$, both sides taken up to isomorphism.
 The bijection is given by

 \end{Theo}

 Hence we take the perspective that admitting a higher preprojective grading is a property of a Calabi-Yau algebra.
 The question whether a given Calabi-Yau algebra has this property was raised in \cite{Thibault}.
 As we shall see, a prototypical example of bimodule Calabi-Yau algebras are skew-group algebras, and our goal is to answer this question completely for skew-group algebras $\Bbbk[x_1, x_2, x_3] \ast G$ where $G \leq\SL_3(\Bbbk)$ is finite.
+We are not aware of general criterion answering the question for subgroups $G \leq \SL_{d+1}(\Bbbk)$.
+However, large classes of examples are known, such as those coming from certain cyclic or metacyclic groups \cite{AIR, Giovannini}, and classes of counterexamples coming from direct product decompositions \cite{Thibault}.
+We also mention the classification of the abelian groups $G \leq \SL_{d+1}(\Bbbk)$ for which $R \ast G$ admits such a grading, which can be found in \cite{DramburgGasanova2}.